Warner Multimedia Ltd.

-DISCLOSURES UNDER SEXUAL HARASSMENT OF WOMEN AT WORkpLACE (pREVENTION pROHIBITION& REDRESSAL) ACT 2013 READ WITH RULES
+DISCLOSURES UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013 READ WITH RULES

-Pursuant to the requirements of Section 22 of Sexual Harassment of Women at Workplace(Prevention Prohibition & Redressal) Act 2013 read with Rules thereunder the Companyhas not received any complaint of sexual harassment during the year underreview.
+Pursuant to the requirements of Section 22 of Sexual Harassment of Women at Workplace(Prevention Prohibition & Redressal) Act 2013 read with Rules thereunder this is tocertify and declare that there was no case of sexual harassment during the year underreview.
 Neither there was a case pending at the opening of Financial Year nor has theCompany received any Complaint during the year.

 Since the Company is into the business of financing (NBFC activities) and investmentactivities in Shares and Securities; the information regarding Conservation of EnergyTechnology Absorption Adoption and Innovation as defined under section 134(3)(m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 isreported to be NIL.

 FOREIGN EXCHANGE EARNINGS AND OUTGO

 The Company has not earned or used foreign exchange earnings/outgoings during the yearunder review.

-REpORT ON CORpORATE GOVERNANCE
+REPORT ON CORPORATE GOVERNANCE